Measuring Oscillations with A Million Atmospheric Neutrinos: Super-Kamiokande and Hyper-Kamiokande Simulations

-To cross-check the validity of the developed SK atmospheric neutrino simulation, in \ref{fig:skrepro} we compare the obtained sensitivity for $\sin^2\theta_{23}$, $\Delta m^2_{31}$ and $\delta_{CP}$ with the official one reported by the SK collaboration in 2021, \cite{FernandezMenendez:2021jfk}.
-This comparison is particularly relevant as it employs the usual event samples for SK-I to SK-III, and implements new ones based on the number of tagged neutrons on hydrogen for SK-IV.
+To cross-check the validity of the developed SuperK atmospheric neutrino simulation, in~\ref{fig:skrepro} we compare the obtained sensitivity for $\sin^2\theta_{23}$, $\Delta m^2_{31}$ and $\delta_{CP}$ with the official one reported by the SuperK collaboration in 2021, \cite{FernandezMenendez:2021jfk}.
+This comparison is particularly relevant as it employs the usual event samples for SuperK-I to SuperK-III, and implements new ones based on the number of tagged neutrons on hydrogen for SuperK-IV.
 It should be noted that this comparison is done between the fit SuperK data and an Asimov set from our work assuming the corresponding best fit values.
 It can be seen that for the senstivity of the $CP$-phase, we obtain a conservative estimate as compared with the SuperK data; similar behavior was reported by the SuperK collaboration in \cite{linyan_wan_2022_6694761}.

 For the sake of completeness, we show in \ref{fig:skh_dcp+mo} the analog plots to \Cref{fig:skgd_dcpmo_ratio} for the case of H-neutron tagging.